XRPLF/xrpl-dev-portal/content/charts_api.md

 # Ripple Charts API #

-The Ripple Charts API, also known as the **Data API**, provides past and present information about the state of the Ripple Network through a REST-like API, with additional information calculated for analysis purposes.
+The Ripple Charts API, also known as the **Data API**, provides past and present information about the state of the Ripple Network through an HTTP API, with additional information calculated for analysis purposes.
 The Ripple Charts API is used as a data source by applications such as [Ripple Charts](https://www.ripplecharts.com/) and [ripple.com](https://www.ripple.com/).

+(The API does not follow the conventions of a REST API, but you can use an HTTP client to access it in the same way you would access a REST API.)

 * [Architecture](#architecture)
 * [Setup](#setup)